mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The Wind strike carrier is a particular artifact of the escalating tensions in the Spinward Marches.
-Designed and created for the transport of light fighters to the battle front, strike carriers are also well- armed, reasonably armoured and capable of standing in battle against most enemies.
+Designed and created for the transport of light fighters to the battle front, strike carriers are also well-armed, reasonably armoured and capable of standing in battle against most enemies.

 The Wind is capable of entering enemy-held territory,